M0JXD/morse-recognition-trainer/README.md

 The Koch method recommends listening to letters at 20WPM, so by default morse is at 700Hz tone at 20WPM.

-## Download
-I currently make binaries for Linux and Windows.
-You can download them on the [releases page](https://github.com/M0JXD/morse-recognition-trainer/releases).
-I'm planning to make a release for Android, and a Web version too.

-Due to not owning Apple devices and an [unwillingness to break their EULA's](https://www.google.com/search?q=is+cross+compiling+for+mac+allowed&hl=en), macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I couldn't provide binaries anyways...

 ## Installation